alexandrosadam/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors game

 The project is in the context of my postgraduate program(Web and Data science) based on the famous game rock-paper-scissors.
 The aim of this project is to create a game app that two agents will play against each other.
 Our agent is trying to detect an image with noise which have been picked by a random agent and then tries to pick the right move in order to win the round.
 The model is based on Convolutional Neural Networks(CNN) which is a type of Deep Learning neural network architecture commonly used in Computer Vision.
+The reason of choosing CNN model is because they can process large amounts of dataand produce highly accurate predictions.

 ## Table of Contents
 - [Overview](#overview)